 Finally, we must acknowledge that the government has done an admirable job in creating digital resources to monitor federal contractors, such as CPARS, PPIRS, and the Federal Awardee Performance and Integrity Information System (FAPIIS), a contractor and grantee responsibility database based on POGO’s Federal Contractor Misconduct Database.
 However, the government has fallen short in one respect: sharing contractor past performance reviews with the public.
 Over the years, POGO has fought to make this data publicly available, and we will continue to do so.

 Neil Gordon is an investigator for the Project On Government Oversight.
 Neil investigates and maintains POGO's Federal Contractor Misconduct Database.

 Topics: Contract Oversight

-Related Content: Contractor Accountability, Inspector General Oversight, Federal Acquisition, DOD Oversight, Federal Contractor Misconduct, Competition in Federal Contracting, Defense, FAPIIS, Transparency in Contracting
+Related Content: Contractor Accountability, Inspector General Oversight, Federal Acquisition, Department of Defense (DOD), Federal Contractor Misconduct, Competition in Federal Contracting, Defense, Federal Awardee Performance and Integrity Information System (FAPIIS), Transparency in Contracting

 Authors: Neil Gordon